 Here is a Sun Joe Pole Chainsaw in action:

 A bow saw has a sharp pull-push blade stretched between both sides of a metal bow.
-It is the best saw to cut tree limbs that are up to about a foot thick.
-They cut faster than pruning saws because of the size of their teeth and their shape.
+After trying all types of hand saws out, I recommend using a bow saw to cut tree limbs that are up to about a foot thick.
+They cut faster than hand saws because of the size of their teeth and their shape.

 A reciprocating saw is an electric tool that quickly moves the blade back and forth to create a cut.
 This type of saw is commonly used by construction workers since they cut well through plastic and metal pipes.

-The cutting power of a hand saw depends on the quality of the blade.
+The tree cutting power of a hand saw depends on the quality of the blade.

 Here are some other blade characteristics to consider: